-When installing interior drywall, a high-quality wall adhesive can help you get the job done faster ‐ and better.
+When installing interior drywall, LIQUID NAILS® Drywall Adhesive or LIQUID NAILS® Heavy Duty Construction Adhesive can help you get the job done quickly and improve the finish quality.

 Your outdoor projects are your most visible, so how good they look and how well they last is a huge reflection on you.
-When your work looks good longer than most, it's practically advertising.
-Have people asking for your contact information by following these quick and easy construction adhesive tricks that your competitors may not even consider.
+Follow these quick and easy construction adhesive tricks that your competitors may not even consider.

 For any construction adhesive or caulk, drying or curing time depends on a number of factors.